 Cod live in the North Pacific Ocean from the Bering Sea to California in the east and to the Sea of Japan in the west (Pacific).

 - Black cod (Sablefish) is from the Anoplopomatidea family.

 Color and Appearance

-- Black cod is dark gray with a faint line running down the body and has two dorsal fins.
+- Black cod are very dark in color, dark gray with a faint line running down the body.
+They have two dorsal fins.